 “I hope that by sharing personal stories like mine it inspires more black and Asian people to donate.”

 Start saving lives by giving blood.
 Register and book an appointment to get started.

 Thalassaemia is a rare blood disorder that affects the production of haemoglobin.

 People with thalassaemia produce either no or too little haemoglobin, which is used by red blood cells to carry oxygen around the body.

-Thalassaemia can cause a number of health problems including anaemia, which is can be treated with blood transfusions.
+Thalassaemia can cause a number of health problems including anaemia, which can be treated with blood transfusions.

 Thalassaemia is mainly found in people of Mediterranean, Middle Eastern, Asian and South East Asian heritage.
 Blood donors who share the same heritage are often a good match for people who need frequent transfusions, as they are more likely to have the same blood type.